You heard right. There's no -- nada, nothing, zilch, zero -- capital gains tax on the sale of assets held for more than a year.

 But you might not have heard the full story.

-Bob D. Scharin, senior tax analyst from the tax and accounting business of Thomson Reuters, calls the law that took effect Jan.
-1, 2008, "the ultimate tax rate reduction."
+Bob D. Scharin, senior tax analyst from the tax and accounting business of Thomson Reuters, calls the law that was made a permanent part of the tax code Jan.
+2, 2013, "the ultimate tax rate reduction."
 But as is often the case with tax provisions, this modification comes loaded with restrictions.

 First, the elimination of capital gains tax applies only to assets owned for more than a year.
 Short-term sales remain taxed at your ordinary tax rate.